erri120/GameFinder/README.md

 - [Wine](#wine) [![Nuget](https://img.shields.io/nuget/v/GameFinder.Wine)](https://www.nuget.org/packages/GameFinder.Wine)

+## Example

+The [example project](./other/GameFinder.Example) uses every available store handler and can be used as a reference.
+You can go to the [GitHub Actions Page](https://github.com/erri120/GameFinder/actions/workflows/ci.yml) and click on one of the latest CI workflow runs to download a build of this project.

 ## Usage

 All store handlers inherit from `AHandler<TGame, TId>` and implement `FindAllGames()` which returns `IEnumerable<OneOf<TGame, ErrorMessage>>`.
 The [`OneOf`](https://github.com/mcintyre321/OneOf) struct is a F# style union and is guaranteed to only contain _one of_ the following: a `TGame` or an `ErrorMessage`.
 I recommended checking out the [OneOf library](https://github.com/mcintyre321/OneOf), if you want to learn more.